 Zoom allows you to virtually meet with friends, family members, and co-workers.
-With a couple of clicks, people you want to see all pop up on your screen, each with whom you can collaborate or even just chat.
+With just a few clicks, people you want to see pop up on your screen, ready to collaborate or just enjoy a nice chat.

-Remote workers often use Zoom, but now it is becoming known for connecting students, families, and offices.
-If you have never used Zoom before, here are a few tips and tricks to make using Zoom a lot easier.
+Remote workers often use Zoom, but now it’s becoming known for connecting students, families, and offices.
+If you have never used Zoom before, here are a few tips and tricks to make using the videoconferencing app a lot easier.

-Step 2: Go to the cogs button on the upper right-hand corner of your display to launch the Settings menu.
+Step 2: Go to the Gear icon in the upper right-hand corner of your display to launch the Settings menu.

-Step 3: Select Virtual Background in the left menu pane.
+Step 3: Select Background & Filters in the left menu pane.

-Step 4: After you do that, you can choose from a number of built-in background, like a scene from the beach, a view of San Francisco’s iconic Golden Gate Bridge, or even the Aurora Borealis.
+Step 4: After you do that, under the Virtual Backgrounds tab, you can choose from a number of built-in backgrounds, like a scene from the beach, a view of San Francisco’s iconic Golden Gate Bridge, or even aurora borealis.
 A live preview will show how you will look in front of the background.

-Step 5: To choose your own custom background, click on the + icon next to Choose Virtual Background.
+Step 5: To choose your own custom background, click on the Plus (+) icon next to Video Filters.
 The option will let you upload your own custom video or photo for use as a virtual background.
-If you have a video of an aquarium, you can conduct your meeting in front of what would appear as a live fish tank, as an example.
-If you need inspiration for some fun animated backgrounds to use, Lightricks, the maker of popular photo editing app FaceTune, has uploaded some content to Dropbox that you can use.
+If you have a video of an aquarium, you can conduct your meeting in front of what would appear as a live fish tank, for example.
+If you need inspiration for some fun animated backgrounds to use, Lightricks, the maker of popular photo editing app Facetune, has uploaded some content to Dropbox that you can use.